markojagetic15/ch-aviation-task/README.md

 ## Getting Started with Create React App

-In the root of the project run npm install
+In the root of the project run `yarn`

 ## Running the project

-Run the project in the root of the folder with `npm start`
+Run the project in the root of the folder with `yarn start`

 ## Adding options to the dropdown